MartinvonBerg/Ext_REST_Media_Lib/readme.txt

     title → image title
     alt_text → alt text
     The attachment slug (post_name) is updated based on the new title.
 As a result, the image permalink is also updated.
-    (Note: This behavior is intentionally different from the hook described in section 3.2. and the Mapping in the Admin Settings is not used for that.)
+    (Note: This behaviour is intentionally different from the hook described in section 3.2. and the Mapping in the Admin Settings is not used for that.)
     Finally, all posts that use this image are updated automatically to ensure that the new image data is consistently reflected in the post content.

 3.2 Hook: wp_generate_attachment_metadata